DharmaFactory/Singularity/Enso.md

-Mistakes left intentionally, this is an open circle
+Mistakes left intentionally, this is an open circel